agnaistic/agnai/README.md

 # Agnaistic

-> AI Agnostic Chat with Personalised Characters.
-Self-hosted or Multi-tenant.
+> AI Roleplay Chat with Personalised Characters with your favorite AI services.

-AI Agnostic Chat

 [Live Version](https://agnai.chat) | [Discord](https://agnai.chat/discord)

-You can visit the hosted version at [Agnai.chat](https://agnai.chat)
+You can visit the live version at [Agnai.chat](https://agnai.chat)

 Based upon the early work of https://github.com/PygmalionAI/galatea-ui.

 ## Quick Start

-(Requires Node.JS)
+**Important!** _MongoDB and Redis are optional!
+Agnaistic will run in "Guest Only" mode if MongoDB is not available._

-Agnaistic is bundled as an NPM package and can be installed globally:
+**Agnaistic** is published as an NPM package and can be installed globally:

 ```sh
 # Install or update: